k2052/places-that-have-a-good-hiring-process/README.md

 # Places That Have a Good Hiring Process

-I have recently begun an epic search for jobs.
+I have recently begun an epic search for a job.
 There are ample places to find job listings but there are no resources that list places with a good hiring process.
 What follows is a very rough and very *subjective* list of places that have a hiring process I find likable

 ## The Criteria